|

 Paul has to say to these elders has always been especially touching to me.

 You see the heart of Paul expressed in these words to these men.
-He
+In

 In Paul's mind people had no choice in this matter.